Sweden men's national floorball team

-Only in 2006, the team suffered its first draw in the tournament versus Switzerland, and needed sudden victory to defeat Finland in the final.
+The Swedes recorded their first draw at a World Championship as late as 2006, in a match against Switzerland, and needed sudden victory to defeat Finland in the final.
 In 2008, Finland defeated Sweden in overtime in final, giving Sweden its first loss in the World Floorball Championships, and causing it not to retain their 12-year title as world floorball champions.
 Sweden's dominance has decreased somewhat further, as they have won only half of the most recent ten championships.
 The last loss in 2024 was their first in a home tournament.
 In the IFF ranking, Sweden is first (ahead of Finland), following a second and first place in the last two championships in 2024 and 2022.